Before I had children I had a very clear image of the type of parent I would be.

 I put my foot down over this one, and I put it down good.

-Perhaps it’s easier to stand my ground in the light of day… thankfully, these little sausage rolls are begging to be loved with sauce.
+Perhaps it’s easier to stand my ground in the light of day… thankfully, this little healthy sausage rolls recipe yields healthy snacks begging to be loved with sauce.

-When it came to these, Boy had his way.
+When it came to this healthy sausage rolls recipe, Boy had his way.

 Healthy sausage rolls recipe